 Objective 3 focuses on bioinformatic-based data processing and computational predictive model building.
 In Task 3-1 we will convert transcriptome sequencing data into gene expression data.
 Processed gene expression data and metabolite results will then be used to construct gene expression networks (Task 3-2) and to build, apply and validate a range of predictive models that link gene expression with biofuel or chemical production (Task 3-3).
 The major outcomes of Objective 3 include the production, application, and testing of predictive gene-metabolite models that will act as the basis for the design, development, and optimization of a cyanobacteria photosynthetic biorefinery platform.

-Objective 3.
+[[MG(1mar): Get rid of mage]]Objective 3.
 Construct and apply Multiplexed Automated Genome Engineering (MAGE) techniques to S. elongatus to produce mutants with improved biofuel and chemical production metrics.

 To produce a photosynthetic platform that is rapidly amenable to broad genome engineering approaches, we will develop advanced genome engineering technologies for S. elongatus (Task 4-1).
 MAGE significantly improves upon the current paradigm of genetic engineering—where serial manipulations are made in single genes—by simultaneously targeting many locations on the chromosome for modification in a single cell or across a population of cells, thus producing combinatorial genomic diversity.
 Based on a circular approach that uses insights from growth studies and metabolite measurements, results from computational gene prediction models, and ELSI/LCA guidance, we will use the MAGE-enabled S. elongatus platform to optimize photosynthesis under different irradiance levels and inorganic carbon concentrations, and to improve alkane and fatty alcohol production and excretion (Task 4-2).
 Our circular approach allows for validating predictive models and provides a framework to understand and improve mutant strain performance.
 Although the production of successful mutant strains is an important goal, the major outcome of Objective 4 is the development and testing of a flexible, photosynthetic, MAGE-based genome-engineering platform for biofuel and chemical production.
 The photosynthetic biorefinery platform is defined here as the MAGE-enabled S. elongatus.